TaylorWhite21/Reading-Notes/README.md

 In the words of the great Albert Einstein:

-  >"Anyone who has never made a mistake has never tried anything new." -- Albert Einstein
+  >"Anyone who has never made a mistake has never tried anything new."

 You can read a fantastic article on [growth mindset](https://www.atlassian.com/blog/inside-atlassian/growth-mindset) here.